 Once the stamp duty has been paid, the property needs to be registered at the Sub-Registrar office of the jurisdiction where the property was acquired.
 It is mandatory to register the property, as per the Registration Act, 1908.
 Any ownership of the property will be considered to be null and void unless it is registered.

 Registration charge is incurred when the buyer transfers/purchases the property and gets it registered in his/her name.
-The fee for the same is 1 percent of the property’s value or Rs.
-30,000, whichever is higher.
+The fee for the same is 1% of the property’s value.

 |City||Stamp Duty (Rural and Urban)||Registration Charge|